Entropy-Conserving Scheme for Modeling Nonthermal Energies in Fluid Dynamics Simulations: Implementation of thermal and nonthermal energies

 \subsection{Energy-based scheme}

-In the ``dual energy'' formulation proposed by \citet{Bryan.etal.1995}, Equations~(\ref{eq:eth})--(\ref{eq:eext}) are solved in their original form: the energies $\eth$ and $\eext$ are advected using conservative mass fluxes, and the $PdV$ work is added as a source term, making the scheme non-conservative.
+In the ``dual-energy'' formulation proposed by \citet{Bryan.etal.1995}, Equations~(\ref{eq:eth})--(\ref{eq:eext}) are solved in their original form: the energies $\eth$ and $\eext$ are advected using conservative mass fluxes, and the $PdV$ work is added as a source term, making the scheme nonconservative.

+In the ART code, we advect $\eth$ and $\eext$ as passive scalars: we interpolate specific energies, $e_i/\rho$ with $i\in [{\rm th},{\rm nt}]$, at the upwind side of the interface using the same reconstruction scheme as for all other hydrodynamic variables.
+The advection flux is then obtained by multiplying these reconstructed values by the average mass flux across that cell interface computed by the Riemann solver.
+This method ensures that the advection fluxes of $\eth$ and $\eext$ are consistent with the mass flux, which enables the code to advect contact discontinuities to machine precision (see Appendix~\ref{app:pressure-balance} and, in particular, the middle panel of Figure~\ref{fig:pressure-balance}).

-In Godunov-type methods, these source terms can be computed relatively accurately and efficiently because the time-averaged velocity of gas at a given interface is computed during the solution of the Riemann problem across cell interfaces and can be used for an accurate estimate of $\divg \vect{u}$.
+In Godunov-type methods, the $PdV$ source terms can be computed relatively accurately and efficiently because the time-averaged velocity of gas at a given interface is computed during the solution of the Riemann problem across cell interfaces and can be used for an accurate estimate of $\divg \vect{u}$.
+In the ART code, $\divg \vect{u}$ is computed by accumulating the fluxes of average velocities at cell interfaces and applying the Gauss--Ostrogradsky divergence theorem for each cell.
+Using this estimate of $\divg \vect{u}$, the source term is applied to the energy components after the advection step.

 This method of advancing $\eth$ and $\eext$ is used in regions where the flow is highly supersonic and the values of $\eth$ from $\etot$ can become smaller than the truncation error of the scheme, meaning highly inaccurate.
-In regions of modest Mach number, $\eth$ is synchronized with $\etot$ using Equation~(\ref{eq:eth-sync}).
+In regions of modest Mach numbers, $\eth$ is synchronized with $\etot$ using Equation~(\ref{eq:eth-sync}).
 Specifically, the energies are synchronized in cells with